• Skip to primary navigation

 • Finding fun, silly ways to move about your home

 Being actively engaged in any kind of creative expression can not only be very mindful but can also be a great stress reliever.
 Doing something creative can be an outlet for emotional release, provide a sense of accomplishment and boost self-esteem.
 Doing something creative means different things to different people and creativity can take many forms.
-A few ways you can Tune In to being creative include:
+A few ways you can play creatively include:

 • Expression through art: painting, colouring, drawing, photography